-

 Let's adapt some Atari BASIC code that does a genetic algorithm?

 02/23/2025 at 19:05 • 0 commentsElsewhere on Hackaday right now there is an article that describes another person's efforts to train a neural network to model a mathematical function, such as a simple function like y=x^2.
 Perhaps this approach might be useful to help with the alignment issues in my braiding algorithm.
 Might as well try it, right?
-Even though I have an idea in the works that I could just as well export a list of vector-drawn control points for the braid, and then use a Fourier transform-based low pass filter to smooth out some of the irregularities, as previously described.
+Even though I have an idea in the works, I could just as well export a list of vector-drawn control points for the braid and then use a Fourier transform-based low pass filter to smooth out some of the irregularities, as previously described.
 So, I tried giving the BASIC code from that project to Deep Seek, and I asked Deep Seek to convert it to C for me!
 Much to my surprise, the code ran the first time.

 Here is the Hackaday Article about using Atari BASIC to implement a genetic algorithm.